-The MU CVM requires an applicant to have a minimum overall cumulative 3.00 GPA on a 4.00 scale to apply.
+The Mizzou CVM requires applicants to have a minimum overall cumulative 3.00 GPA on a 4.00 scale to apply.

-IS A BACHELOR'S DEGREE REQUIRED TO BE ADMITTED INTO A VETERINARY PROGRAM?
+IS A BACHELOR'S DEGREE REQUIRED TO BE ADMITTED INTO THE VETERINARY PROGRAM?

-Completion of an undergraduate degree is not required in order to apply or to be admitted into the MU CVM.
+To apply or be admitted into the Mizzou CVM, the completion of an undergraduate degree is not required.
 There are prerequisite course requirements that must be completed in order to be eligible to apply.
-A bachelor's degree is needed to complete dual DVM/MS/ MPH programs.
+A bachelor's degree is needed to complete dual DVM/MS/MPH programs.
 In order to receive federal financial aid, students without a bachelor's degree need to have completed 72 credit hours prior to matriculation.